 Our members who are the most successful with their job search are those who make full use of our unique one-to-one services which are free to registered Careers Springboard members and which cover :

 Careers Springboard has volunteer specialists with skills in all these areas.
 They are ready to help.
 Most one-to-one meetings take place on Monday evenings at Gerrards Cross.
+(All services are currently being provided virtually due to Coronavirus.)

 In order to utilise these valuable services, consult your Introduction Pack or check at a Monday evening meeting or ask a volunteer/committee member.